NL2G/LiTransProQA/README.md

 Specify the license under which this code is shared.

-> This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+> This project is licensed under the CC License - see the [LICENSE](LICENSE) file for details.

 ---